Get a free Life Insurance quote from 20+ Canadian insurers

 • See the full list of insurance reviews for other companies

 We strongly encourage consumers to check the most recent version of our Independent Consumer Reviews, find out which companies appear to be best for them and share their own experiences!
 Remember, if auto or home insurance protect your assets, life insurance protects your family!

 Question 4: What Type of Life Insurance Do I Need?

 There are several types of life insurance in Canada – here is brief overview of different insurance types:

 - Term Life: Life protection that will expire at the end of a set term (e.g. after 5, 10, 20 years) and which does not accumulate any value.
-It is a pure insurance product: simple and easy to understand.
+A Term Life Insurance policy is a pure insurance product: simple and easy to understand.

-- Universal Life: A combination of life insurance and an investment component.
+- Universal Life: It is a combination of life insurance and an investment component.
 A portion of your premiums go into your account, increasing your net worth.
 You can choose how the investment component is invested.
-Universal Life typically comes at a higher cost than a Term Policy.
+A Universal Life Insurance Policy typically comes at a higher cost than a Term Policy.

 - Whole Life: One of the most complex life insurance products.
-Like Universal Life, a Whole Life policy also has both insurance and investment components.
+Like Universal Life, a Whole Life Insurance policy also has both insurance and investment components.
 However, they typically offer less flexibility (e.g. the insurer decides how the investment component is invested).
 This product is also more expensive than Term Life insurance.

 While each type of life insurance has its pros and its cons, we believe, the best choice for most people is very often Term Life insurance.
 It’s the simplest product to understand, it’s the cheapest protection you will get, and it fully fulfills its purpose – to protect.